joshfrench/om-wiki-fork/Components,-Identity-&-Normalization.md

 But how was Om Next able to automatically normalize the data?

-Surprise, surprise, colocated component queries with a extra bit of help to determine **idenity**.
+Surprise, surprise ... this falls out of colocated component queries with a small bit of extra help to determine **idenity**.

 ### Identity